 Peppermint oil is an essential oil which uses date back to Ancient Egypt.
 Not only does it have a rich and pleasant aroma but is one of the most versatile oils available.
 Not only has peppermint oil been used to calm an upset stomach, clear a sore throat and stimulate hair growth but can also encourage rapid growth and repair to cells in the skin.

 We really could go on, a beautifully orchestrated list of natural quality ingredients to nourish the skin.
-Versatile, adaptable and effective for a host of conditions, you can purchase our Altai Mountain Shilajit Ointment here.
+Versatile, adaptable and effective for a host of conditions, you can purchase our Altai Mountain Shilajit Skin Balm here.

 Provides antioxidants, moisturises, minimises the signs of aging, boosts nutrients and helps to protect skin.

 Pumpkin Oil has high amounts of zinc and vitamin E which also improves skin tone, help wounds heal more rapidly, fights acne and helps with skin renewal.
 Lastly, many of the minerals and vitamins have anti-aging effects as well.

 Known for its sweet smell, it also supports and calms acne breakouts, acting as an anti-stressor and soothing ingredient, repels mosquitos and can be used for pain relief.
 Linalool is also known as an 'anti-convulsant' as it can help to reduce symptoms of epilepsy.

 Limonene is an oil extracted from the peels of citrus fruit such as oranges, lemons, limes and grapefruit.
 It belongs to a class of compounds called terpenes.
 In addition to its citric fragrance, limonene has been shown to possess anti-inflammatory, antioxidant, anti-stress, and disease-preventing properties.